DavidNHill/JSMinesweeper/README.md

 ## How to use the Analyser

-To access the analyser press the button in the top right corner.
+To access the analyser press the button in the top left corner.

 ![Empty Analysis screen](resources/ReadmeImages/AnalysisEmpty.jpg)